 - Zombie Massacre 2: Reich of the Dead.
 American soldiers versus zombies in World War II.

-- In The Keep, Rasalom resurrects the corpses of the German soldiers he kills to be his Slave Mooks.
+- The Adversary Cycle: In The Keep, Rasalom resurrects the corpses of the German soldiers he kills to be his Slave Mooks.
 After he is defeated, they drop dead again.

 - DAM Toys' Zombie Germans figures, which features Nazi zombie officer (Kruger) and soldier (Private Jakob).
 They appear to be loosely inspired by Dead Snow.